wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-hooks.md

 }
 ```

-Use Jest  to mock useGetFlag and VWOProvider to return controlled values, allowing you to test component behavior under different flag conditions:
+Use Jest  to mock useGetFlag and VWOProvider to return controlled values, allowing you to test component behaviour under different flag conditions:

 ```typescript TypeScript
 import { render, screen } from '@testing-library/react';